 Inositol is a sugar that’s naturally produced by the body, but that can also be found in foods and taken in an isolated form as a supplement.
 Many health websites and influencers online suggest that inositol can improve sleep.

-In this article we’ll answer all of these questions and more, as we analyze medical studies on inositol for sleep to give our take on whether the supplement is likely to be effective, or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze research studies on inositol to give our take on whether or not it's likely to be effective for improving sleep.

 Does Inositol Improve Sleep?